illumos/docs/docs/contributing/index.md

 You should soon get a reply with additional feedback if needed, or a "thank you" for being part of the illumos developer community!

-If the change is accepted, the advocate will take care of actually committing to master.
+If the change is accepted, the core team will take care of actually committing to master.
 Regular contributors may get commit rights: they follow the same system, but may push to master themselves after approval.